-Oculus has a fresh twist to the evil mirror narrative.
-This time around the haunted is the one out for a vengeance.
-The set-up looks silly but actually turns out to be clever.
+Oculus has a fresh twist to the evil mirror story – the haunted is one out for vengeance.

-Kaylie rigs up their old home in an attempt to capture the big bad on video, whom she thinks is really responsible for the death of her parents.
+Kaylie attempts to capture the big bad on video, whom she thinks is really responsible for the death of her parents.
 Tim, who got the blame as a kid, just wants to move on but soon gets his skepticism tested.

-The film elicits scares from drumming up a sense of dread and uneasiness by manipulating its characters’ minds.
-Intersecting past childhood recollections and the present, Oculus muddles the line between reality and perception.
+The film delivers scares through dread and uneasiness by manipulating its characters’ minds.
+Intersecting past childhood recollections and the present, Oculus blurs the line between reality and perception.

-However, the scares are all too familiar as the film picks up the pace.
-Oculus reminds us again that parents are susceptible to unseen forces if they’re cooped up in the house.
+However, the scares become too familiar as the film picks up the pace.
+Oculus tells us that people who are cooped up are susceptible to unseen forces.
 This would have been forgivable if the vengeful spirit is memorable.
 The big bad in Oculus is just the typical long-haired creepy eyed ghost who has managed to get some “friends” along the way.